 Our 2Wire connection is designed to be used with any wire that you have laying around (scab wire, multiple conductor, stranded, etc), 2Wire and wireless can be used at the same time as a failsafe, but not necessary..
 On our modules, you will see 2Wire connectors that can be either inputs or outputs on the 2Wire network.
 Please reference the below graphic and our manual on the proper way to use our 2Wire connectors.

 The max distance between mods while using 2Wire is up to 1,219, however we recommend keeping the distance at 610 meters.

 We STRONGLY recommend only connecting one e-match per pin.
 You can connect up to three in series, but you run the risk of not firing all.
 If the first e-match fires first there’s no current running through the rest of the e-matches.
-Every 175 feet you can drop one e-match, the furthest distance is then dropping 5 e-matches worth of wire leaving one match to fire, equalling 350 feet.
+Every 175 feet you can drop one e-match, the furthest distance is then dropping 2 e-matches worth of wire leaving one match to fire, equalling 350 feet.
 We highly recommend not pinning e-matches in series.

 We’ve tested about 1000 feet between modules.
 When wiring e-matches, one end goes into the firing pin and then goes to one wire on the next e-match.
 The second wire on the second e-match then goes to the only remaining firing pin on the mod or to the next e-match.

 If the link quality (LQ) on the mods falls to about 40%, then you will need to add a repeater mod.
 But you’ll want to use as few as possible as each one you add increases the bandwidth usage.